DKay7/SimpleDFA/README.md

 3. `make`

 ## How to run
-Running is consists of three main steps:
+Running consists of three main steps:
 1. ### Static code instrumentation:
     There's `logger_cc` to instrument code.
 You can run `./logger_cc` binary as usual clang compiler.
 For example, to compile given tests, you should execute (from projects build directory):